-The stress of transitioning into college, coming out as gay, and repressed childhood trauma had culminated into the perfect storm that led to psychosis, attempting suicide, giving away all my savings, and dropping out of college.
+Transitioning into college, coming out as gay, and repressed childhood trauma had culminated into the perfect storm that led to psychosis, attempting suicide, giving away all my money, and dropping out of college.
 I then cycled between inpatient and outpatient psychiatric services for three months trying to get back on track.

 Recovery Started With a Box of Crayons

-This led to raising thousands of dollars and the idea for my startup, The Giving Gallery, which is now an online art platform where artists can sell their art in collaboration with partnered mental health nonprofits, including Mental Health America.
-Art sale proceeds are split between the artist and mental health nonprofits.
-We are a startup and on a mission to connect creativity and mental health care.
+This led to raising thousands of dollars and the idea for my startup, The Giving Gallery, which is now an online art platform where artists can sell their art in collaboration with partnered mental health nonprofits.

-I went back to college at the University of California, Davis, to earn my B.S. in Human Development.
-I started speaking out and gave over 150 talks across the nation to students, faculty, and school administrators sharing my story and mental health resources.
+I re-entered college and graduated from the University of California, Davis, to earn my B.S. in Human Development.
+I started speaking out giving talks across the nation to students, faculty, and school administrators sharing my personal story and mental health resources.

 During college, I taught myself filmmaking and got accepted into a documentary film program at Trinity University, Dublin Ireland.
 I researched the cultural influences on psychiatric care, and this culminated in the production of my first short documentary entitled, "A Global Mental Health Perspective".
-My research included interviewing historians of the oldest psychiatric hospital in the world in England, Bedlam, and attending an international mental health conference in Wales.
-I began to cultivate partnerships, and a deep passion at the intersection of mental health, culture, and innovation.
+My research included interviewing historians of the oldest psychiatric hospital in the world at Bedlam in England, and attending an international mental health conference in Wales.
+I began to cultivate partnerships, and a deep passion at the intersection of mental health and culture.

 When I returned to CA, I co-designed the first U.S.-hosted 2015 International Together Against Stigma Conference in San Francisco, sponsored by the World Psychiatric Association (WPA), and the California Mental Health Services Authority.
 This conference brought together over 700 researchers and advocates from over 17 countries, and I debuted the film I made in Europe.